kalegd/DigitalBacon-UI/docs/Image.md

 Updates the texture of the image

-- `url`: The URL of the image or a three.js Texture
+- `url`: The URL of the image or a three.js Texture.
+If three.js texture, a clone will be made of the texture unless it has the property bypassCloning set to true